-A boat trip to Chrissi, Crete’s golden isle
+A boat trip to Chrissi, Crete’s golden island

 Golden by name, golden by nature.
 Chrissi takes its name from the colour of the shimmering sand on its beautiful beaches.
 Now add to that the experience of a tiny island of aquamarine water and colourful shells and the scent of cedar trees wafting through the air.
 There’s no question.
 If you take a day trip here, you’re in for a treat.

-Boats typically arrive on the quieter southern shore, from which you can easily explore the island.
+Boat trips from Crete to Chrissi island typically arrive on the quieter southern shore, from which you can easily explore.
 But let’s face it, first up you’ll be heading to one of those exotic beaches.